vaeb80/python-intro-to-dash-nyc-career-ds-102218/README.md

 ## Summary

 Great work!
 We learned how to set up a Dash app in this lab.
 Then, we added a layout using dash's html components and learned how to create nested html tags on our layout.
-Finally, we practiced data visualisation using dash's core components to create a graph with pre-polutated data showing the relationship between distance and price in taxi fares in Brooklyn and Manhattan.
+Finally, we practiced data visualization using dash's core components to create a graph with pre-populated data showing the relationship between distance and price in taxi fares in Brooklyn and Manhattan.